 Government grants are being issued to businesses that meet government eligibility criteria.

-The Civic Centre reopens to the public on Monday 6 July, but only for essential visits where you cannot access a service online or over the phone.
+The Civic Centre reopened to the public on Monday 6 July, but only for essential visits where you cannot access a service online or over the phone.

 We have complied with the government's guidance on managing the risk of COVID-19 and have published our COVID-19 Secure poster (pdf)

-You can also read the COVID-19 risk assessment (pdf) we have carried out.
+You can also read our COVID-19 risk assessment (pdf)

 Remember, you are able to contact us by phone on 01279 446655 and access many services online, like ordering a new bin or reporting litter.